Woven-Wire-Mesh-Types

 Understanding the Buying Process

 To initiate the industrial mesh buying process, you should reach out and supply the required mesh specification.
 This includes the length (rolled goods), dimensions (cut-to-size pieces), opening size, wire diameter, and weave pattern.
-While you may not know every specification you need, the more information you supply, the better we will be able to identify if your order fits our scope of work and calculate the logistics required to produce the mesh.

 You should also provide information that accurately illustrates how the mesh will be used.
 This allows us to properly understand your needs and deliver a solution that resolves your concerns.